 The technical criteria for submission are as follows:

-Submit complete names, title, mailing address, phone, fax, and e-mail addresses for all authors.
+- Submit complete names, title, mailing address, and e-mail addresses for all authors in a separate document.

-Use figures and tables only where appropriate but not duplicated in the text of the article.
+- Use figures and tables only where appropriate but not duplicated in the text of the article.
 In figures, use black and white only, no shading or color.
 Keep labels proportionate with the size of the figure on the journal page.
 Resolution of digital images should be 300 dpi at full size for photos and 600 dpi for line art; color images cannot be accepted.
 Format tables using the table function of your word processing program rather than aligning columns in text with tabs and spaces or using text boxes.
+Tables and figures should be submitted in a separate document.

-For references, use APA style.
+- For references, use APA style 7th Edition.
 Reference citations in the text must match those in the reference list and must be accurate as to dates of publication and spelling of author names.

 Data Sharing Policy